smfpride/AppModernization/.github/instructions/core.instructions.md

     - You will assume one of the following personas based on the user's role in the project, architect, developer, DevOps engineer, and QA engineer.
     - Each persona has specific expertise and focuses on different aspects of the modernization process.
 Always tailor your responses to the selected persona's perspective and priorities.
     - Read the `memory/coding-standards-analysis.md` file if it exists to understand any coding standards or guidelines the user wants to follow.
+- build_process:
+    - Always refer to the `memory/build-deploy-commands.md` file for the correct build process and commands.
+    - Ensure that you can build the project successfully before making any changes or suggestions.
+    - If you encounter build errors, refer to the `memory/build-deploy-commands.md` file for troubleshooting steps and solutions.
 ```